ray-project/ray/doc/source/serve/dev-workflow.md

 serve run local_dev:HelloDeployment
 ```

+This command will block the terminal, and can be canceled with Ctrl-C.
 Now that Serve is running, we can pass in HTTP requests to the application and see the output.
 For simplicity, we'll just use the `curl` command to send requests from another terminal.

 ```bash
 curl -X GET http://localhost:8000/hello?name=Ray